-Suffolk has over 3,500 miles of public rights of way and over 1,000 acres of open access.
+Suffolk has over 3,500 miles of public rights of way and 12,000 acres of open access.

 If you encounter a problem with a public right of way feel free to report it to us.

 The quickest and easiest way to report a problem is by completing our online form.

 To report a public right of way problem, you will need to provide the following information:

 - Problem type (such as bridge, fence or signpost)

 - If the obstruction is full or partial

 - Information on who is responsible/who the landowner is